collective/collective.ambidexterity/docs/nuts-bolts.rst

 * It uses that knowledge to find a matching script or template in ``portal_resources``.

 Templates are rendered as usual.
-Scripts are interpreted in ``RestrictedPython`` and each have special globals.
+Scripts are interpreted in ``RestrictedPython`` and each has special globals.
 After script execution, the script's local variables are examined to get results.

 Ambidexterity views work for all content types.